 The Vehicle Code, as amended by Act 89 of 2013 (November 25, 2013, P.L.
 974, No.89) provides for semi-annual allocations to all counties that own public bridges (75 Pa.
 C.S. § 9502(a)(2)(iv)).
 These allocations are made on the first business day of June and December each year.
-The Commonwealth allocates the funds available through Act 89 to counties based upon the ratio of square footage of deck area of a county's county-owned bridges to the total square footage of deck area of a county's county-owned bridges is required as part of the National Bridge Inspection Standards Program.
+The Commonwealth allocates the funds available through Act 89 to counties based upon the ratio of square footage of deck area of a county's county-owned bridges to the total square footage of deck area of county-owned bridges throughout the Commonwealth.
+The reporting of the square footage of deck area of a county's county-owned bridges is required as part of the National Bridge Inspection Standards Program.